Razakabdul-12/App/docs/articles/expensify-classic/connect-credit-cards/Manage-Company-Cards.md

 3. Open the **Connections** tab.
 4. Under **Accounting Integrations**, click **Configure** next to the relevant integration.
 5. In the **Non-reimbursable Export** section, select **Credit Card / Charge Card / Bank Transaction**.
-6. Review the **Export Settings** page to ensure proper expense report export to NetSuite.
+6. Review the **Export Settings** page to ensure expense report exports are mapped correctly for your integration.
 7. Choose the **Vendor/Liability Account** for exporting all non-reimbursable expenses.

 ## Exporting to Individual General Ledger Accounts